-DOROTHY LAW HOOBLER was born in Philadelphia and grew up in Crestwood, New York, where she attended public schools.
+DOROTHY LAW HOOBLER was born in Philadelphia and grew up in Crestwood, New York.
 She graduated from Wells College in Aurora, New York, with a degree in history and went to New York City where she obtained a master’s degree in history from New York University.
 She and her husband Tom were married while both were working at textbook publishers.
 Four years later, they published their first book, a biography of Margaret Mead intended for young children.
 Dorothy interviewed Mead for the project, and recalls her saying, “Someday I’m going to die, but I’m never going to retire.”
-After Dorothy had the couple’s only child, Ellen, the Hooblers decided to try to make a living as freelance writers.
-By taking on work ghosting textbooks and other educational materials, they were able to survive and find time to write their own books as well.
-As of 2015 Dorothy and Tom have published under their own names some 100 books, with another due out in 2016.
+Dorothy and Tom have published some 100 books (under their own names — they have ghostwritten numerous other textbooks and mass market books.)

 THOMAS WILLIAM HOOBLER was born in Cincinnati, Ohio, where he attended Catholic schools.
 He began working in his father’s print shop while still a boy and earned his first wages as a proofreader at the age of ten.
-He obtained a degree in English in 1964 from the University of Notre Dame, where he was editor of the student weekly magazine The Scholastic.
+He obtained a degree in English from the University of Notre Dame, where he was editor of the student weekly magazine The Scholastic.
 After working on a local magazine and spending a year at the Writer’s Workshop of the University of Iowa, Tom returned to Cincinnati to teach school.
-He received a master’s degree in education from Xavier University in 1970 and the following year, feeling stifled by the provincial atmosphere of his native city, moved to New York.
-He met his future wife Dorothy on the first day he was there.
-He worked on trade magazines and for a textbook publisher in the early 1970s.
+He moved to New York and met his future wife Dorothy on the first day he was there.
+He worked on trade magazines and for a textbook publisher early in his career.
 Besides the books he has published with his wife, Tom also wrote two science-fiction novels with his friend Burt Wetanson.
-One of them, The Hunters, was optioned many times for motion-picture production and is now under contract to a producer who first read it as a teenager.
+One of them, The Hunters, has been optioned many times for motion-picture production.

 In 2001, Tom appeared on the network version of the TV show Who Wants to Be a Millionaire, and with help from his wife (who was his phone-a-friend) he won $500,000.
-The Hooblers used part of the money to spend a month traveling in Italy and decided to use the rest to try to write a book for adults.
-For years, agents and editors had told them that they should confine their efforts to books for young audiences, but publishers have steadily lowered their expectations for the reading tastes of American youth, frustrating authors like the Hooblers who write “challenging” material.
+The Hooblers used part of the money to spend a month traveling in Italy and decided to use the rest to try to write a book for adults, after years of working on YA books.
 They wrote three books for adults, including the well-received The Monsters: Mary Shelley and the Curse of Frankenstein and The Crimes of Paris, a book that the Hooblers had originally proposed as the story of the theft of the Mona Lisa.
 The Crimes of Paris was excerpted in Vanity Fair in May, 2009.